GLOBAL MARKETS-Scramble for safety subsides as markets digest Credit Suisse rescue

 "Additional Tier 1 is and will remain an important component of the capital structure of European banks," they added.

-Safe-haven demand eased in the currency markets, with the Japanese yen JPY=EBS trimming its day's gain to 0.5% from 0.75% and both the Swiss franc CHF= and the euro EUR= started to rise against an unusually subdued U.S. dollar, which is normally a winner in turbulent times. /FRX
+Safe-haven demand eased in the currency markets, with the Japanese yen JPY=EBS flat after gaining as much as 0.75% overnight, while both the Swiss franc CHF= and the euro EUR= started to rise against an unusually subdued U.S. dollar, which is normally a winner in turbulent times. /FRX

-Wall Street futures meanwhile struggled for direction, with the odds of the Federal Reserve hiking its interest rates again on Wednesday in flux following this month's troubles in the banking system.

-U.S. authorities have seen two banks, Silicon Valley Bank and Signature Bank, collapse in recent weeks, and a third, regional bank First Republic Bank, has also required emergency support.
+Oil prices whipsawed in volatile trade after diving to their lowest levels in 15 months as the market worried that risks in the global banking sector could spark a recession that would sap fuel demand.
+O/R

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh